tokenami/tokenami/README.md

 }
 ```

-In this example `Button` will have `10` padding on all sides because we configured `--p` to take precendence over `--pr` when passed as an override.
+In this example, `Button` will have `10` padding on all sides because we configured `--p` to take precendence over `--pr` when passed as an override.
 Without this config, the button would have `4` padding on the right because longhand properties have higher specificity in the atomic stylesheet.

 ### Mapping properties to theme